About Puymartin Castle

 The 13th century Château de Puymartin is a castle in the commune of Marquay, in the Dordogne département of France.

-It was taken by the English in 1357.
-The consuls of Sarlat bought the domaine back from the English but then abandoned the castle.
+Puymartin therefore remained virtually in ruins throughout the Hundred Years War.
+The consuls of Sarlat bought the domain back from the English but then abandoned the castle.

 Radulphe de Saint-Clar re-purchased it in 1450 and enlarged it.
 In the 16th century, Raymond de Saint-Clar defeated the Protestants during the French Wars of Religion.
 Under the name of Capitaine de Puymartin, he expelled the Huguenots from Sarlat.

 During the 18th century, Jean de Saint-Clar contended with his sister Suzanne for possession of the castle.
 Suzanne won and kept Puymartin.

 In 1789, the Castle was owned by Marquis François Roffignac Carbonnier de Marzac.
 At the end of the 19th century, the castle was completely renovated by his great grandson, Marquis Marc Roffignac de Carbonnier de Marzac.
 The Marquis’s only daughter married Count Jacques de Montbron in 1920.
 The Montbron family still own the Castle to this day.
 They preserved the furniture, the tapestries of Aubusson and the exceptional paintings.